interserver/mailbaby-api-samples/openapi-client/typescript-fetch/docs/SendingApi.md

 Sends an Email

-Sends an email through one of your mail orders.  *Note*: If you want to send to multiple recipients or use file attachments use the advsend (Advanced Send) call instead.
+Sends an email through one of your mail orders using a simple flat set of fields.
+This is the quickest way to send a single-recipient plain-text or HTML message.  **HTML detection** is automatic — if the &#x60;body&#x60; value contains any HTML tags the message will be sent as &#x60;text/html&#x60;; otherwise it is sent as &#x60;text/plain&#x60;.
+The &#x60;from&#x60; address is also automatically set as the &#x60;Reply-To&#x60; header.  *Note*: If you need to send to multiple recipients, add CC/BCC, or include file attachments, use &#x60;POST /mail/advsend&#x60; instead.
+If you have a pre-built RFC 822 message (e.g. already DKIM-signed), use &#x60;POST /mail/rawsend&#x60;.
+On success the response &#x60;text&#x60; field contains the relay transaction ID.
+This ID can be used with &#x60;GET /mail/log&#x60; (via the &#x60;mailid&#x60; query parameter) to look up the delivery record.

 ### Example